-Whether you should sell or keep a rental property is a matter of timing, but not timing alone.
+Whether you should sell or keep property is a matter of timing, but there are many other factors to consider.

-Maybe you’re looking to pay off debt, your tenants’ lease is about to run out, or you’re just feeling ready for a change.
+Are you looking to pay off debt?
+Is your tenants’ lease about to run out?
+Are there other life issues at play, or are you feeling ready for a change?

-Whatever the reason, it’s not easy to decide if it’s the right time to sell your rental property.
+Whatever your reasons, it’s not easy to decide if it’s the right time to sell your rental.

-The market is full of ups and downs, and it can be near impossible to foresee when the next boom will be.
-Nobody wants to sell their rental, only to find out they missed a 7% growth rate for the year, like the regional market in Australia is seeing now.
+The market will always fluctuate, making it impossible to predict the next boom.
+Nobody wants to sell their rental to find out they missed an 8% growth rate for the year.

-To help you decide whether it’s time to sell or keep your investment property, we’ve got some advice for you.
+We’ve got some advice to help you decide whether it’s time to sell or keep your rental investment property.

 4 Signs it’s the right time to sell your investment property